mdcutone/psychxr/docs/installing.rst

 Usually, you can simply download and install pre-built binaries which require no additional steps like regular Python packages.
-However, if you plan on developing *PsychXR*, or wish to run *PsychXR* on Python versions which do not have official packages up on PyPI or GitHub yet, you will need to build *PsychXR* from source.
+However, if you plan on developing *PsychXR*, use preview features (e.g., OpenHMD) or wish to run *PsychXR* on Python versions which do not have official packages up on PyPI or GitHub yet, you will need to build *PsychXR* from source.
 Doing so requires some preparation to setup a suitable build environment on your computer.
 However, once the environment is setup the process to actually build *PsychXR* is fairly straightforward.

 *PsychXR* is (mostly) written in `Cython <https://cython.org/>`_, a superset of the Python programming language, which is used to write the interface between